 Spinal stability is the basis for spine

 movement.
-Spinal stability safeguards the nervous system structures, the spinal cord, and spinal nerve
+Spinal stability protects the nervous system structures, the spinal cord, and spinal nerve

 roots.
 New Roads Chiropractic Center evaluates spinal stability in all our New Roads